Publishing Ethics Statement

 Erratum/Corrigendum

 An Erratum/Corrigendum is a statement that briefly describes a correction(s) resulting from errors or omissions.
-If an author is found to have made an error, the journal will issue a Corrigendum.
+If an author is found to have made a small error, not affecting the validity of the research in the article, the journal will issue a Corrigendum.
 If the journal is found to have made an error, they will issue an Erratum.
 Any effects on the conclusions of the paper should be noted.
 The corrected article is not removed from the online journal but notice of erratum/corrigendum is given.
 The Erratum/Corrigendum is made freely available to all readers and is linked to the corrected article.

 Minor errors that do not affect the integrity of the metadata or a reader’s ability to understand an article and that do not involve a scientific error or omission will be corrected at the discretion of the Publisher.
 In such a case, the original article is removed and replaced with a corrected version.
 The date the correction is made is noted on the corrected article.